Kasbahs, Kids & Coast - 12 days

 Prices & Dates

+Departure dates noted with a 'G' are guaranteed to operate.
+All other departure dates are guaranteed with a minimum of 2 persons.
 Prices shown are per person travelling.
 'Twin/Double' prices per person apply when there are 2 people travelling, sharing a room.
-The 'Single supplement' applies for single travellers who require their own room and needs to be added to the 'Twin/Double' price.br>Read More
+The 'Single supplement' applies for single travellers who require their own room and needs to be added to the 'Twin/Double' price.
+If you are happy to be paired up with another single traveller of the same sex on your tour, this can be arranged, thus avoiding the single person supplement.Read More

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard when necessary.